pqrkchqps/diehard-dot-fund/docs/en/development_handbook/ruby_services.md

-# Services in the Diehard_Fund rails app
+# Services in the DiehardFund rails app

 If you're new to service objects, the incredible blog post [7 Patterns to Refactor ActiveRecord Models](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) explains that Service Objects encapsulate an action in the system.